1457384613gh/rEFInd-theme-named-Yours/README.md

 #If you have OpenCore, you shall set `LauncherOption=System`.

 ## Set Resolution and Choose Mouse or Touch
-Download the last from [Releases](https://github.com/1457384613gh/rEFInd-theme-named-Yours/releases).
+Download the last zip from [Releases](https://github.com/1457384613gh/rEFInd-theme-named-Yours/releases).

 Unpack the zip.